 Creative Cloud Integration

-It’s possible to take something created on your mobile device in Adobe Draw and open it immediately in Photoshop thanks to the Creative Cloud.
+It’s possible to take something created on your mobile device in Adobe Draw and open it immediately in Photoshop, thanks to the Creative Cloud.
 You can also sync files to your account directly from your computer by saving them to the Creative Cloud Files folder, and the Creative Cloud app will automatically monitor the folder and upload it directly to your account.

-The Reasons Behind My Ratings
+Reasons Behind My Photoshop Ratings

-Available for just $9.99 USD per month as part of a Creative Cloud subscription, it's hard to beat in terms of value.
-Some users prefer to make a one-time purchase of their software, but Photoshop’s last one-time purchase price was $699 USD - so $9.99 for a constantly updated program seems far more reasonable.
+Available for just $20.99 USD per month as part of a Creative Cloud subscription, Photoshop is hard to beat in terms of value.
+Some users prefer to make a one-time purchase of their software, but Photoshop’s last one-time purchase price was $699 USD, and new feature releases always meant a new purchase.
+In comparison, $20.99 a month for a constantly updated program seems far more reasonable.

 Ease of Use: 4/5